-You must agree to abide by these rules to use these facilities
+You must agree to abide by these rules to use OUUEG’s club equipment and facilities.

 Kit Hut Rules

 - You may only enter the Kit Hut if an authorised key holder is present.
 These people are usually relevant committee members and instructors.
 If you feel you should be an authorised key holder, please contact the OUUEG committee.

 - You agree to use the Kit Hut in a respectful manner.
 The Kit Hut must be kept a safe and clean environment.
 Efforts should also be made to make the environment as dry as possible.
 Cleaning items, such as a brush and squeegee are available for your use.

 - If you see any Health and Safety hazards, you must report it immediately to the Kit Officer.
 Do not climb on any equipment/furniture to reach something, step ladders are provided.